nerellakoumudi636-rgb/Aadhar_card/README.md

         and not any(word in blacklist for word in words) ):
         name_candidates.append(" ".join(words))

-# Pick the first valid name (usually appears near top)
+#Pick the first Valid name(usually appears near top)
 if name_candidates:
     data["Name"] = name_candidates[0].title()